• Home

 Ingredients

-• 1 stick unsalted butter, melted (or 1/2 cup)
+- 1 stick unsalted butter, melted ½ cup

-• 1 cup sweetened shredded coconut flakes
+- 1 cup sweetened shredded coconut flakes

-• 1 cup chopped pecans
+- 1 cup chopped pecans

-• 1 cup semi-sweet chocolate chips
+- 1 cup semi-sweet chocolate chips

-• 1/2 cup butterscotch chips (or substitute extra chocolate chips, if desired)
+- ½ cup butterscotch chips or substitute extra chocolate chips, if desired

 Instructions

-• In a medium bowl, stir together graham cracker crumbs and melted butter until combined.
+- In a medium bowl, stir together graham cracker crumbs and melted butter until combined.
 Press into bottom of prepared pan.
-Evenly pour the sweetened condensed milk over crust.
-Sprinkle a layer of coconut, chocolate chips, butterscotch chips and pecans on top.
+(If you're using graham crackers, place them in a large ziploc bag, seal it and pound with a rolling pin to crush the crackers.)

 Notes